-At Bernuy Orthodontics, with locations in South Austin and Georgetown, we get asked lots of frequently asked questions.
+At Bernuy Orthodontic Specialist, with locations in South Austin and Georgetown, we get asked lots of frequently asked questions.
 And, while we love educating and informing our patients about all things orthodontic, sometimes it is easier to cover some of the most frequently asked questions on our FAQ page.
 Below we have answered the most frequently asked questions we get asked.
 Got additional questions we should add to our FAQ?
 Let us know at your next appointment and we’ll get them added to our FAQ page.

 Orthodontics is a type of dentistry which focuses on diagnosing, preventing and treating dental and facial imperfections.